tyt063144/TTLinks/docs/macservice/mac_address.md

 - **`ttlinks.macservice.mac_converters.MACConverter`**: Converts MAC addresses to and from different formats (e.g., hexadecimal, binary).
 - **`ttlinks.macservice.oui_db.database.LocalOUIDatabase`**: Provides access to the local OUI database for retrieving OUI records.

-### Conclusion

-The `mac_address.py` module offers a robust solution for handling and processing MAC addresses, including classification and OUI lookup.
-With its clear structure and interface, the module is easily extendable and adaptable for various network applications, ensuring accurate MAC address handling and efficient lookups in the OUI database.